Scene for baritone and soprano

 A man of good character has a skeleton in his closet

 Tom, an upstanding citizen in his community, tells of his virtue and his well earned success.
 Clara, now a ghost, her death at the hands of Tom, seeks him out and haunts him.
-As she describes her violent death, Tom attempts to ignore her reasserting his worth and celebrating his wealth.
+As she describes her violent death, Tom attempts to ignore her reasserting his worth and wealth.

 voice and piano